 Sustainability in raw material extraction

-The extraction of natural resources is responsible for lasting interventions in nature and the landscape in Germany, e. g. because overburden has to be removed and heaped up in piles or areas are temporarily used to erect conveyors or other operating plant.
+The extraction of raw materials in Germany results in permanent interventions in nature and landscape.
 The statutory requirements of the Federal Mining Act guarantee that rehabilitation will be planned at an early stage and taken into account.
 A balance is achieved between the interests of the extractive sector and the environment in the approval procedure reflecting the Federal State’s plans and mining law.
 Citizens, the elected political representatives of mining regions together with sectoral authorities, environmental associations and other public interest parties have various opportunities to exercise influence and be involved in co-determination.
 In general, the principle that the burden on the environment must be kept to the minimum applies to both the planning and operation of mines.
-In addition to this, the mining operator has an obligation to rehabilitate the areas affected by the extraction of natural resources (Section 55 BBergG).
-The measures on how the surface will be structured in an individual case is part of the planning and approval process and depends on the original condition of the area used for mining and what the plans are for its future use.

 Coal and mining